john-mwangi/mariadb_iceberg_demo/README.md

 Mariadb -> Flink -> Kafka -> Iceberg

 ## Implementation process
+Below is the implementation procedure that will be followed, to be updated as necessary:
 - [x] Install Apache Iceberg with Spark
 - [x] Install MariaDB
 - [x] Install Apache Flink